guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 ...FOTO...

+### Request Structure

-**Request Structure:** Documentation should clearly outline the structure of the API request when paginating data, including:
+Documentation should clearly outline the structure of the API request when paginating data, including:
    - parameters for specifying the page number or cursor,
    - the number of records to be returned per page (page size),
    - any additional filters or sorting options that can be applied to the request.